VMBlakelock/studiofettle-mind-body-studio/README.md

 - Buisness Logo, Amanda M - Healer
 - Buisness Logo, Rob M - Hypnotherapist

-- Font Awesome
-- Google Fonts

 ### Acknowledgements

-Many thanks to all the people who assisted in creating this project -
+Many thanks to all the people who assisted me in creating this project -

-My sister for using her business as a test site
+My sister for allowing me to use her business as a test site

-The Slack Community
+The Slack Community, for being on hand to answer all my questions and especially Richard Wells_Lead.

-Code Institute
+Code Institute for course content.